kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 }
 ```
 ## 1.2	Practice editing and compiling the code
-Here are how we will proceed:
+Here is how we will proceed:
 -	We activate Remix' auto-compilation feature, to immediately check the Solidity code as soon as it is entered.
 -	We create a new workspace to work on and that we can dispose of, to revert to the origin in case of mistake.
 -	For each keyword introduced here, we delete the corresponding instruction, we see how the Remix auto-compile complaints (warning or error).
 Then we type in the instruction ourselves.
 We may make possible typing mistakes that the auto-compile will detect.
 We correct our typing until the instruction is correct.